instantOS/instantos.github.io/docs/installguide.md

 # Installation guide

-This is a noob friendly installation guide intended for people who are new to Linux or installing operating systems.
-If you have already installed any other Linux Distro you can likely skip this guide, but if you're having problems installing, it may still help you.
+This is a noob-friendly installation guide intended for people who are new to Linux or installing operating systems.
+If you have already installed any other Linux distro you can likely skip this guide, but if you're having problems installing, it may still help you.

 ## General information

-Here is some general information on installing Linux Distros that may help you understand what's about to happen.
+Here is some general information on installing Linux distros that may help you understand what's about to happen.
 You can skip this section and just follow the "click on xy, download xyz" instructions but it may help to understand how things work and what you're doing.

 To install an operating system you need a live medium.
-That's a fancy term for saying that you create a copy of that OS on a removable medium like a USB stick or a DVD (although those have fallen out of fashion in recent years) This copy of the OS is a special version that's non-persistent meaning that any changes you make while using it are wiped upon rebooting.
-It also contains an installer program that can copy the operating system to your computers disk, meaning it will be what the computer is normally running.
+That's a fancy term for saying that you create a copy of that OS on a removable medium like a USB stick or a DVD (although those have fallen out of fashion in recent years).
+This copy of the OS is a special version that's non-persistent, meaning that any changes you make while using it are wiped upon rebooting.
+It also contains an installer program that can copy the operating system to your computer's disk, meaning it will be what the computer is normally running.

 You then insert the live medium into the computer and boot from it, meaning that